Mkhulekani/Personal_Portfolio/README.md

 I designed this portfolio to highlight my expertise in web development and creativity in design.

-Feel free to explore my projects, learn more about my experience, and reach out if you'd like to collaborate!
+Feel free to explore my project, learn more about my experience, and reach out if you'd like to collaborate!